Edmund Kean: Decline and death

 His last appearance on the stage was at Covent Garden on 15 March 1833, when he played Othello to the Iago of his son, Charles Kean, who was also an accomplished actor.
 At the words "Villain, be sure," in scene 3 of act iii, he suddenly broke down, and crying in a faltering voice "O God, I am dying.
 Speak to them, Charles," fell insensible into his son's arms.
-He died a few weeks later in Surrey, and is commemorated in the Parish Church where there is a floor plaque marking his grave as well as a wall plaque that was originally on the outside, but was moved inside and heavily restored during restoration work in 1904.
+He died a few weeks later in Surrey, and is commemorated in the Parish Church, where there is a floor plaque marking his grave, as well as a wall plaque that was originally on the outside, but was moved inside and heavily renovated during restoration work in 1904.
 He is buried in the parish church of All Saints, in the village of Catherington, Hampshire.
 His last words were alleged to have been "dying is easy; comedy is hard."
 In Dublin, Gustavus Vaughan Brooke took up the part of William Tell vacated by Kean.